octue/django-gcp/docs/source/events.rst

        :param event_kind (str): A kind/variety allowing you to determine the handler to use (eg "something-update").
 Required.
        :param event_reference (str): A reference value provided by the client allowing events to be sorted/filtered.
 Required.
        :param event_payload (dict, array): The event payload to process, already decoded.
+       :param event_parameters (dict): Extra parameters passed to the endpoint using URL query parameters
        :return: None
        """
        # There could be many different event types, from your own or other apps, and